ToposInstitute/CatColab/README.md

 The library of domain-specific logics in CatColab, available now and to grow over time, is inspired by a wide body of research in applied category theory and beyond.
-Incomplete bibliographies are in the [math docs](https://next.catcolab.org/dev/bib-0001.xml) and the [core docs](https://next.catcolab.org/dev/rust/catlog/refs).
+Incomplete bibliographies are in the [mathematical docs](https://next.catcolab.org/math/bib-0001.xml) and the [`core` docs](https://next.catcolab.org/dev/rust/catlog/refs).